bitmoremedia/mygi-app/README.md

 - android > app > build > outputs > apk

 ### Beyond JS

-Below is a list of tasks that were required in the building of this app that went beyond just writing React JS code:
+Below is a list of some of the tasks that were required in the build of this app that went beyond just writing React JS code:

 | Task          | Description           | Resource Links  |
 | ------------- | --------------------- | ---- |